shamvi-17/Shambhavi-langgraph-MAT496/README.md

 - Explored built-in reducers like operator.add and add_messages, and also how to make custom reducers for tricky cases like None values.
 - Practiced using reducers to combine data safely, add new messages, update existing ones, and even remove messages when needed.
 - Saw how reducers help keep our state consistent and conflict-free in branching or parallel nodes.
+**Tweaks**:Used average computation in state update, Gave graph example with merge node and altered logic,added validation logic in reducer and used more complex computation with scaling factor.